rapid7/insightconnect-plugins/palo_alto_cortex_xdr/help.md

 The API Key ID is the value from the ID column

-To get the FQDN, right click on your API key and pick generate examples.
+To get the API URL, right click on your API key and pick generate examples.
 The generated example is a URL that should look similar to "https://api-yourorg.xdr.us.paloaltonetworks.com/api_keys/validate/".
-In our example the FQDN is "https://api-yourorg.xdr.us.paloaltonetworks.com" and should be copied.
+In our example the API URL is "https://api-yourorg.xdr.us.paloaltonetworks.com" and should be copied.

 # Documentation